Optimal design of experiments to identify latent behavioral types: Wisdom of Experts

-There are a number of ways to assess the \textit{effectiveness} of the optimal experimental design protocol we laid out above.
+There are a number of ways to assess the \textit{effectiveness} of the optimal experimental design protocol we have laid out.
 As we have previously described, our algorithm finds the Bayesian optimal experiment that maximally distinguishes competing models of behavior.
 However, a persistent question that arises in this approach is whether or not the output from this optimal design procedure would even be useful to experimentalists in academia or industry.
 Is the algorithm simply generating outputs that would be obvious to a trained experimenter?
-To answer this question, we sought out experts in economics and behavioral sciences, and we asked them to complete a survey where they provided us an estimate of what experiment \textit{they} would run if they were in control of the design.
+We sought out experts in behavioral economics and digital experimentation to answer this question, and we asked them to complete a survey where they provided us an estimate of what experiment \textit{they} would run if they were in control of the design.

-In a brief survey, we first described the task: these experts were to suggest parameters for an experimental design that would maximally distinguish the likelihoods of four different models of behavior.
-We then collected demographic information about the respondents (gender, field of expertise, academic position, country of employment).
-Then, we described the Stop-Go game, including the same language and figures from Section 3 and Fig. \ref{fig:stopgo} (for precise wording, see Appendix).
-After describing the four models the experiment was meant to distinguish, we asked the participants to suggest to us the precise values for $A$ and $\pi$ that would isolate and distinguish the different models from one another; these were presented as text boxes that were constrained by the possible parameters for $A$ and $\pi$.
-The participants then reported their \textit{confidence} in each of those predictions (from 1 - not confident to 5 - very confident) as well as which model they believed would eventually perform best after the experiment was ultimately run.
+We first described the task: these experts were to suggest parameters for an experimental design that would maximally distinguish the likelihoods of four different models of behavior.
+We then collected demographic information about the respondents (their gender, field of expertise, academic position, and country of employment).
+We then described the imperfect information game, including the same language and figures from Section 3 and Fig.~\ref{fig:stopgo} (for precise wording, see Appendix).
+After describing the four models the experiment was meant to distinguish, we asked the participants to suggest to us the precise values for $A$ and $\pi$ that would isolate and distinguish the different models from one another.
+These values were presented as text boxes that were constrained by the possible parameters for $A$ and $\pi$.
+The participants then reported their \textit{confidence} in each of those predictions (from 1 - not confident to 5 - very confident), as well as indicating which model they believed would eventually perform best after the experiment was ultimately run.